moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/cells/infrastructure/feature_flags.md

 Feature flags are commonly used to introduce features that are considered risky, or features that are not considered production ready.
-Engineers will likely want to experiment with feature flags on cells with the introduction of the QA cell.

-Feature flags are regularly used to mitigate incidents.
-Feature flags will need to be available for use on cells before the first cell has a customer.
+In addition, feature flags are regularly used to mitigate incidents.

+Feature flags will need
+to be available for use on cells before the first cell has a customer.

 ### Goals